If you’re having problems with your rent arrears, also read our article What happens if you fall into rent arrears?

 Rent arrears can easily build up if you’re not claiming all the benefits available to you.
 For example, if you’re eligible for housing benefit it can reduce the amount you have to pay (and sometimes cover it completely).

 Housing benefit can be paid directly to the landlord to help you with budgeting, as this can prevent you from spending the money on other things.
 If you receive Income Support, Pension Credits or Job Seekers Allowance, you can also have a standard amount deducted each week to pay towards rent arrears.
-Get in touch with us if you think you might be entitled to something as our specialist Welfare Benefits team can help you find out.
+Use our benefits checker if you think you might be entitled to something.

 4. Check that your rent is a fair amount